 Synchronous meetings are great for connecting and building relationships, and for alignment and decision-making (assuming participants have a high degree of context).
 For almost everything else, I have a bias toward asynchronous communication, especially in remote settings.

-I prefer Teams/Slack over email.
+I prefer chat over email.

 When I work 🔗